harsh-haria/mini-zoom/README.md

 # mini-zoom
-A Zoom like application which helps in video streaming using Pub/Sub Model of Redis.
+A Zoom like application which helps in video streaming using Pub/Sub Model provided by Redis.